ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/features/create-a-document.md

 ---
-sidebar_position: 2
+sidebar_position: 7
 ---

-# Create a Document
+# Customize Behaviour with SPIs

 Documents are **groups of pages** connected through: